|Last Quarterly Update:||3/20/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry lend money with real estate as collateral.
-Major companies include units of Bank of America, Citigroup, JPMorgan Chase, and Wells Fargo (all based in the US), as well as Quicken Loans; other major companies include units of Barclays Bank (UK), BNP Paribas (France), and Deutsche Bank (Germany), and Nationwide Building Society (UK).
+Major companies include units of Wells Fargo, JPMorgan Chase, Bank of America, and online mortgage lender Quicken Loans (all based in the US), as well as Quicken Loans; other major companies include units of Barclays Bank (UK), BNP Paribas (France), Deutsche Bank (Germany), and Nationwide Building Society (UK).

 Demand for mortgage services is driven by home sales and the refinancing that occurs when mortgage rates are low.
 The profitability of individual companies depends on volume, interest rate spreads, and efficient operations.
 Large companies have big economies of scale in operations.
 Small companies compete successfully by funneling mortgages to the large companies.
-The US industry is concentrated: the 50 largest companies generate about 75 percent of revenue.
+The US industry is concentrated: the 50 largest companies generate about 75% of revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options